lodgedwhere/lodgedwhere.github.io/index.md

-# First Distinction
+# Prior to Distinction

-Explorations of distinction, selfhood, and the nondual nature of reality.
+Analytic explorations of selfhood and the nondual nature of reality.

 ## Essays